 Does homeowners insurance automatically renew every year?

-Yes, homeowners insurance typically renews automatically each year.
-Your insurer usually sends you a renewal notice before your current policy expires.
+Homeowners insurance renews automatically each year.
+Your insurer sends you a renewal notice before your current policy expires.

 Will my premiums stay the same when my homeowners insurance renews?

-Premiums can change at renewal due to factors such as changes in risk assessment, inflation or claims history.
+Homeowners insurance premiums change at renewal due to risk assessment changes, inflation and claims history.
 Review your renewal notice to understand cost adjustments.

 Can I change my coverage when my homeowners insurance renews?

-Yes, you can make changes to your coverage when your policy renews.
-Renewal is a good opportunity to reassess your needs and adjust your policy accordingly.
+You can modify homeowners insurance coverage when your policy renews.
+Use renewal time to reassess your needs and adjust your policy coverage.

 What should I do if I don’t receive a renewal notice for my homeowners insurance?